geshan/geshan.github.com/posts/2020-10-03-small-pull-requests.md

 > Smaller batch sizes also reduce risk and overhead.
 Thereby, small pull requests also have the same effect.

+As per [Github's Octoverse 2020 Productivity report](https://octoverse.github.com/static/2020-productivity-report.pdf#page=5) on page 5, the first `key finding` is:

+> Small pull requests drive innovation and productivity

+It further adds, "Teams that focus on small pull requests and closer collaboration have better reviews and faster feedback.
+Throughout the year, developers stepped up their work by keeping pull requests at the same size or smaller and merged pull requests up to seven and a half hours faster.
+This gives developers more time to do the things they love".
+Yet another data backed reason to have smaller pull requests.

 In my personal experience, I have opened pull requests with 50 files changed and 2 files changed.
 Of course, the one with only 2 files changed and \~100 lines changed got merged a lot faster.

 ## Role of enabler code in small pull requests